 Empowerment Through Education

-a student-run, international nonprofit organization fighting education inequality
+a student-run, international nonprofit organization fighting education inequality through the power of youth advocacy, civic engagement, and sustainable resource consumption

 est. 2022